ericdequ/contechnews/data/blog/nanotechnology_in_construction/carbon_nanotubes_in_structural_reinforcement_the_future_of_construction.md

 # Carbon Nanotubes in Structural Reinforcement: A Transformative Approach

 In the rapidly evolving field of construction technology, tremendous strides are being made in the domain of materials science.
 From self-healing concrete to smart glass, it's clear that innovation is accelerating.
-Today, we'll be shining a light on a game-changer: **carbon nanotubes** (CNTs) and their role in structural reinforcement.
+Today, well be shining a light on a game-changer: **carbon nanotubes** (CNTs) and their role in structural reinforcement.

 ## The Power of Carbon Nanotubes